Trump congratulates Israel's Netanyahu on election victory

-WASHINGTON (Reuters) - U.S. President Donald Trump phoned Israeli Prime Minister Benjamin Netanyahu on Wednesday to congratulate him on his re-election, Netanyahu said, thanking his ally for “tremendous support for Israel”.
+WASHINGTON (Reuters) - U.S. President Donald Trump phoned Israeli Prime Minister Benjamin Netanyahu on Wednesday to congratulate him on his re-election, and Netanyahu said he thanked his ally for “tremendous support for Israel.”

 Netanyahu tweeted that Trump had called him from Air Force One.
 The president was on a flight to Texas.